CHTC/chtc-website-source/conda-installation.md

 This guide also discusses how to
-["pin" your conda environment](#pinning-dependencies) to create a consistent, reproducible environment with specified versions of packages.
+["pin" your conda environment](#pinning-dependencies) to create a more consistent and reproducible environment with specified versions of packages.

 # Option 1: Pre-Install Miniconda and Transfer to Jobs